-I used to make a dozen, but found that the bagels just were too big (I think store-bought ones are too big, too), so now I cut the dough into 18 pieces.
+I used to make a dozen, but found that the bagels just were too big (I think store-bought ones are too big, too – it’s part of my real-food-in-moderation philosophy), so now I cut the dough into 18 pieces.

-And then simply use my thumb to punch through the center of the dough ball, stretching a bit as I do in order to create the classic bagel shape.
+Simply use your thumb to punch through the center of the dough ball, stretching a bit as you do in order to create the classic bagel shape.

 Boil the bagels for one minute, turning them at the halfway mark.